seb54000/tpcs-workstations/README.md

     6  sudo update-alternatives --config x-www-browser
     7  sudo update-alternatives --get x-www-browser
     https://askubuntu.com/questions/16621/how-to-set-the-default-browser-from-the-command-line
-- [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube - or maybe we will use an AWS kubernetes cluster ??).
+- [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube - or maybe we will use an AWS kubernetes cluster only for TPiAC extension ??).
   - [ ] Should we clone both git repo (iac and kube) ?
   - [ ] Should we shut down / stop Kube cluster to save resources ?
 - [ ] Envisage to add nodes for microk8s cluster as an option (while doing tpkube) - need to validate we can have 2 times vm.number as quotas